Follow the steps below to get connected.

 Connection applications are very technical.
 We strongly recommend you engage an electrician or electrical consultant early to help you plan.

 If you are unsure of your connection requirements, check our Support pages for articles that may give you the information you need.
-Please note this is a new system, but we are adding new articles all the time.
-Our network information portal may also provide useful technical details of your premises.
+Our Network Information Portal, accessible from our Electricity network maps page may also provide useful technical details of your premises.

 If you can't find the answer you need, you can make a connection enquiry through our Essential Connections portal.

-IMPORTANT: Some enquiries attract a fee, that you will have to pay before we can process your request.
-For information on fees and charges related to connection enquiries, please refer to our Price Schedule for Ancillary Network Services, table 1-2 on page 2.
+Some enquiries attract a fee that you will be required to pay before we can process your request.
+For information on fees and charges related to connection enquiries, refer to Table 1.2 in our Price Schedule for Ancillary Network Services available on our Network Pricing page.

 We can help you with: